-Enable diagnostic logging for the Traffic Manager profile using the ID obtained in the previous step with Set-AzDiagnosticSetting.
+Enable resource logging for the Traffic Manager profile using the ID obtained in the previous step with Set-AzDiagnosticSetting.
 The following command stores verbose logs for the Traffic Manager profile to a specified Azure Storage account.

 Set-AzDiagnosticSetting -ResourceId <TrafficManagerprofileResourceId> -StorageAccountId <storageAccountId> -Enabled $true

 Verify diagnostic settings for the Traffic Manager profile using Get-AzDiagnosticSetting.
 The following command displays the categories that are logged for a resource.

 Get-AzDiagnosticSetting -ResourceId <TrafficManagerprofileResourceId>

 Ensure that all log categories associated with the Traffic Manager profile resource display as enabled.
 Also, verify that the storage account is correctly set.

 Access log files

 Navigate to your Azure Storage account in the portal.